 To explore Banff, participants may arrive early or extend their stay, and Renaissance Weekend room rates may be available upon request of the hotel.

 The Rimrock Resort Hotel is a AAA/CAA Four Diamond Hotel located in the heart of the Canadian Rockies and Banff National Park.
 The Rimrock Resort Hotel offers exceptional views of the Canadian Rockies, fine dining and a luxury spa.
-All rates are listed in Canadian Dollars (CAD) and start at $349 CAD ($275 USD)/night.
-The current exchange rate (as of January 1, 2021) is 1 CAD = $0.79 USD.
+All rates are listed in Canadian Dollars (CAD) and start at $349 CAD ($278 USD)/night.
+The current exchange rate (as of March 1, 2021) is 1 CAD = $0.80 USD.
+(Secure Renaissance's special group rates.)

 Camp Renaissance, Teens & College Students